0x1eef/ryo.rb/README.md

 The following demonstrates prototype-based inheritance in the simplest terms I could imagine so far.
-It introduces three objects to form a single point object with the properties, "x" and "y":
+It introduces three objects to form a single point object with the properties, "x" and "y".
+The [Ryo()](https://0x1eef.github.io/x/ryo.rb/top-level-namespace.html#Ryo-instance_method) method used by the example returns an instance of [Ryo::Object](https://0x1eef.github.io/x/ryo.rb/Ryo/Object.html):

 ```ruby
 require "ryo"